fdb/slarg-website/research-week/2025/2025-09-09-mini-symposium-the-political-implications-of-ai.md

 *The image was generated with AI: an algorithmic imagination of togetherness, inviting us to reflect on its political and ethical implications.*

 **R﻿egister** via petra.vanbrabandt@kdg.be

+W﻿ho is who?

+**Olya Kudina**\
+Assistant Professor in Ethics/Philosophy of Technology at TU Delft.
+Her research explores how AI and digital technologies shape moral values and democratic life, drawing on pragmatism and phenomenology.
+She co-directs the AI DeMoS Lab and works on responsible AI design, NLP/ASR ethics, and digital phenotyping in mental health.

+**Nicolas Malevé**\
+Brussels- and Barcelona-based artist, programmer, and data activist.
+His work examines algorithms, archives, and visual culture through art and critical computation.
+He collaborates with Constant, a Brussels-based collective for art and media culture, and researches datasets and computer vision.

+**Yasmine J. Erden**\
+Associate Professor of Philosophy at the University of Twente.
+She researches ethics and epistemology of AI and neurotechnologies, with interests in identity, memory, and the philosophy of mind.
+Her work spans neuroprosthetics, AI in health, and responsible innovation.

+**Freya van den Boom**\
+Researcher in law, ethics, and governance of AI at the University of Antwerp.
+She focuses on liability, transparency, human rights, and speculative legal futures for humans and non-humans alike.
+Her background combines law, sociology, and interdisciplinary policy practice.

+**Imane Benyecif Khoutoul**\
+Researcher with the SLARG group and project developer at Constant, a Brussels-based collective working on art and media culture.
+She explores AI and visual culture through critical and creative practices, including contributions to *The Algorithmic Gaze*.